mac-n/paradoxnet/README.md

 ## Future Directions

-This journey has revealed two distinct and powerful mechanisms for transparent learning: the "Pattern Dictionaries" of the original PPN, which excels on chaotic sequence prediction tasks, and the implicit "Paradox Engine" of the new model, which has shown emergent power on language.
+This journey has revealed two distinct and powerful mechanisms for transparent learning: the "Pattern Dictionaries" of the original PPN, which excels on chaotic sequence prediction tasks, and the "Paradox Engine" of the new model, which has shown emergent power on language.

-This opens up a clear and exciting path for future research:
+This opens up a clear path for future research:

 -   **Synthesizing Architectures:** The most compelling future direction is to investigate how these two mechanisms can be combined.
 A hybrid model could leverage an explicit, learned pattern dictionary while simultaneously benefiting from the fluid, emergent dynamics of the Paradox Engine.
--   **Scaling and Refinement:** Continuing to close the performance gap with opaque architectures through targeted refinements of the Paradox mechanism.
+-   **Scaling and Refinement:** Continuing to close the performance gap with opaque architectures through targeted refinements of the Paradox mechanism, and scaling to larger models.
+The "contextual tokeniser" behaviour discussed here emerged from a small network with only 4 layers.
 -   **Guiding Emergent Strategy:** Investigating whether the emergent phase-based learning can be guided or constrained to learn even more robust and verifiable representations.

 *Code in this repository is in a state of active development.
 For more information, please contact 39732428+mac-n@users.noreply.github.com*